This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Wat Chedi Luang

 Huge ruined Lanna-style chedi restored by UNESCO in the 1990s.
+Entry is 50 baht per person.

 Wat Jet Lin

 Simple, tranquil Buddhist temple with a lily pond, bamboo bridge, ornate carvings and cafe.
+The bridge has become a little overgrown during covid but it is worth visiting to feed all the fish in the small lake here!

 Wat Chiang Man